The Affine Space¶

 Key Insight: relative_point_origin can only model offset transformations (addition/subtraction).

-while allowing the framework to handle appropriate coordinate transformations automatically.
+type safety while allowing the framework to handle coordinate transformations automatically.

 Type Safety with is_kind: All geographic quantity specs use is_kind to prevent